Assisted Living

 When mobility prevents seniors from doing things, being in a community and environment that can help with these tasks makes daily life easier and safer.
 If your loved one is having difficulty walking, this can signify they need assisted living services.

-As a loved one, if you are concerned about the safety of your aging family or friend, it is probably time for assisted living or some level of care.
-Safety issues can be anything from your senior potentially falling and hurting themselves to forgetting things, such as leaving appliances on or burning candles, or going on a walk and becoming lost or disoriented.
+If you, as a loved one, are concerned about the safety of your aging family or friend, it is probably time for assisted living or some level of care.
+Safety issues can range from your senior potentially falling and hurting themselves to forgetting things, such as leaving appliances on or burning candles, or going on a walk and becoming lost or disoriented.

 Assisted living falls are something caregivers are always on the alert to prevent with older adults.
 Although assisted living staff can't always stop falls, they can help recognize potential fall risks.